The Tahuayo Lodge Tour

 The Amazon Villa Tour

 The Amazon Villa Tour is perfect if you want an adventure but with some exclusivity and luxury.
 Enjoy your own private bungalow in the buffer zone of Tambopata National Reserve to see some fantastic wildlife.

 Choose to relax in your bungalow or pick from a selection of activities to maximize your experience in the rainforest.
 Enjoy lake visits to spot hoatzins, horned screamers, and caiman, visit a clay lick to see different parrots and small mammals, and enjoy a canopy tower to see over the rainforest to spot parrots and toucans.

 You can also choose from a range of other activities, such as rainforest night walks, aerobotany, citizen science and visiting a large macaw claylick.

 For cultural activities, choose an ethnobotanical tour to a local farm where different fruits and decorative plants are grown.
 This is also a great place to spot different colorful birds.

-The Amazon Villa tour allows for great soft adventure options while being comfortable.
+The Amazon Villa Tour tour allows for great soft adventure options while being comfortable.
 You have your own premium experience at your exclusive bungalow to enjoy in the Amazon Rainforest.
-Choose activities as you wish and remain connected to the internet if you want to catch up on anything.
+Choose activities as you wish and remain connected to the internet if you want to catch up on projects.

 About the Author: Ash Card is a frequent visitor to the Amazon and has a passion for helping visitors get the best experiences from tropical destinations.
-Ash is a contributor to both TourTheTropics.com and ThinkJungle.com writing about tropical destinations, rainforests and wildlife.
+Ash has interests including tropical destinations, rainforests and wildlife.
 Feel free to contact Ash for tour help in the Amazon.
 When not helping tourists with tours and info, Ash can be found salsa-ing the night away or posing near waterfalls.